Profile: Mohamed ElBaradei

 Mr ElBaradei earned political credibility in the Middle East when he questioned the claims about weapons of mass destruction that were being used to justify the US-led invasion of Iraq in 2003.

-But his views on Iraq did not always accord with the Bush administration, and his approach to Iran was perceived as not tough enough by the US and its allies in the European Union.
+His approach to Iran was perceived as not tough enough, by the Bush administration and its allies in the European Union.

 Despite this, Mr ElBaradei won the Nobel Peace Prize in 2005 for his efforts to prevent nuclear proliferation.Difficult homecoming